whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-27-Five-Four-Club-Subscription-July-2016-Review-Coupon.md

 <br>

-<i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Five Four Club totally nailed the style for my husband this month!
-All the items were both weather appropriate as well as seasonally in style.
-I also like the fact that they have swimming trunks for the summer, and that I actually received one.
-With all the items I received this month, it was totally worth the cost if not more.
-So happy I resubscribed and can't wait to see what they'll send next month!
+<i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I felt like I won the lottery receiving so many items this month!
+And they totally nailed it again in terms of matching my husband's style.
+For the price I paid, it certainly is a great deal especially since all the items are of high quality and design.
+Can't rave enough about this sub, it's a must have if you're either too busy to shop for clothes or looking to expand your wardrobe.

 If you haven't subscribed yet, you can [get $300 value of items in your first package](http://fivefourclub.7eer.net/c/164125/122548/2570){:target="_blank"} with coupon code [CLUB300](http://fivefourclub.7eer.net/c/164125/122548/2570){:target="_blank"}!
 This offer is only valid until July 31, 2016 at 11:59PM PST, so if you've been wanting to try this subscription out, hurry up and use this promo before it ends!